Liverpool Walton

 Our Hours

-This section mainly shows weekday events and groups that are run entirely by our church.
+This section mainly shows permanent weekday events, courses, classes, activities and groups.
 There are many more groups, courses and adult learning classes on in the week that are run by different agencies and services.
+See the 'Community Centre, Groups & Courses' section.

 For more information, call our Community Office on 0151 525 4785.